 Today, women work in all fields, but, the hard sciences, technology, engineering, and mathematics are still dominated by men.

-Is there is a reason that such a gap continues to exist in these particular fields?
-And what can be done to close this gap?
+Is there is a reason a gap continues to exist in these particular fields?
+What can be done to close this gap?

 What is STEM?